oracle/node-oracledb/doc/api.md

 ## <a name="xmltype"></a> 17.
 Working with XMLType

-`XMLType` columns cannot be queried directly.
-Instead, change the SQL query to return a CLOB, for example
+`XMLType` columns queried will returns as Strings by default.

+However, if desired, the SQL query could be changed to return a CLOB, for example:

 ```sql
 var sql = 'SELECT XMLTYPE.GETCLOBVAL(res) FROM resource_view';